Guide to Buying Tanzanite Online

 Tanzanite was discovered for commercial purposes in the 1960s and within a short time, it had gained popularity and became the second most popular blue gem after sapphire.
 Apart from its unique beauty and characteristics, people purchase it because it has a much lower price compared to other gems.

-Tanzania is the only world’s known source of Tanzanite.
+Tanzania is the only world’s known source of the rare blue gemstone.
 The gemstone was given the name ‘Tanzanite’ by Tiffany & Co. who named it after Tanzania, the country in which it was discovered.
 Tanzanite was discovered in, and is to-date, mined in the Mererani Hills near the foot of Mount Kilimanjaro.

 Are all blue gems Tanzanite?